omrilotan/do/CONTRIBUTING.md

 # Yay!
-Contribute to doowat 🎉
+Contribute to do 🎉

 First off, thank you for taking the time to contribute!
 I appreciate it 🤩